Samuel Elbert: Battle of Brier Creek

-There is ample reason to believe that, if the other two divisions had fought with the tenacity of Elbert’s command, things might have turned out differently, especially since General Andrew Williamson was on his way with 1200 men and General Griffith Rutherford was coming with 800 men to reinforce the army at Brier.
+There is ample reason to believe that, if the other two divisions had fought with the tenacity of Elbert’s command, things might have turned out differently, especially since General Andrew Williamson was on his way with 1,200 men and General Griffith Rutherford was coming with 800 men to reinforce the army at Brier Creek.
 As it was, General Lincoln’s plan to win control of the South and bring the war to an end resulted in disaster.
 General Ashe was later accused of cowardice for leaving the field of battle while Elbert was still engaged, but since nothing could be proved, a court of inquiry found Ashe only guilty of gross neglect.

 Elbert remained a prisoner on parole in the British camp for more than a year.
 During this time, he was accorded great respect and kindness.
 The British made several efforts to convert his allegiance, offering promotion, honors and other rewards, but he remained loyal to the American cause.
 Elbert was given considerable freedom while being held prisoner, which was unusual given the typically harsh treatment of prisoners at the time.
 It is a family tradition, however, that this freedom exposed him to a plot upon his life.
-It was attributed to a gang of Tories who had every reason to dislike Elbert since he had been very active against them.
+The plot was attributed to a gang of Tories who had every reason to dislike Elbert since he had been very active against them.
 Their plan was to have him killed by Indians.
 While strolling in the woods one day, Elbert encountered two Indians with guns aimed directly at him.
 He had always extended great kindness to the Indians whenever he had had dealings with them in the past.
 He made a secret signal to them, and they recognized him as a friend.